 What are the fatigue management requirements for WA mine sites?

-Most Perth mining suppliers track fatigue manually — spreadsheets recording shift start/end times, manual calculation of cumulative hours, and paper-based journey management plans.
+Most WA mining suppliers track fatigue manually — spreadsheets recording shift start/end times, manual calculation of cumulative hours, and paper-based journey management plans.
 This is error-prone, time-consuming, and difficult to audit.
 A missed fatigue breach can result in serious safety incidents and regulatory penalties.

 What happens when a fatigue breach is detected on a WA mine site?

 A fatigue breach — where a worker exceeds maximum hours or has insufficient rest — can trigger a site stand-down, a WorkSafe (LGIRS) investigation under the WHS Act 2020, client penalties, and insurance implications.
-For Perth mining suppliers, a single fatigue-related incident can cost $15,000-$50,000 in direct penalties plus reputational damage with Tier 1 clients.
+For WA mining suppliers, a single fatigue-related incident can cost $15,000-$50,000 in direct penalties plus reputational damage with Tier 1 clients.

 How does DrilLedger's Fatigue Management Agent track cumulative hours?